apache/parquet-format/LogicalTypes.md

 ##### size

-The byte length of the referenced data.
-Must be zero or a positive integer if set; a value of 0 indicates empty referenced data. `size` must be set whenever `offset` is set.
+The byte length of the stored representation.
+Must be zero or a positive integer if set.
+A value of 0 indicates an empty stored representation. `size` must be set whenever `offset` is set.
 It may be omitted only for a whole-file external reference (`uri` set, `offset` not set), in which case the range runs to the end of the referenced file.
 Because a self-reference always sets `offset`, it always sets `size` as well.

 ##### content_type